United Kingdom in the Eurovision Song Contest 1996

-The United Kingdom selected their entry for the Eurovision Song Contest 1996 in Oslo, Norway with a new show, The Great British Song Contest.
-The winning entry was Gina G with "Ooh Aah...
-Just a Little Bit".
+The United Kingdom was represented at the Eurovision Song Contest 1996 with the song "Ooh Aah...
+Just a Little Bit", composed by Steve Rodway, with lyrics by Simon Tauber, and performed by Gina G. The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.

 Before Eurovision

 The Great British Song Contest 1996

-The Great British Song Contest 1996 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 1996.
+The British Broadcasting Corporation (BBC) developed The Great British Song Contest 1996 in order to select its entry for the Eurovision Song Contest 1996.
 Eight acts competed in the competition which consisted of a semi-final on 1 March 1996 and a televised final on 8 March 1996.
 Both semi-final and final were broadcast on BBC1.